Mastercard/bundle-client-reference-app/README.md

     | :-- | :----- | :------ | :------- |
     | `/users/{userid}` | GET | NA | NA |

-> Case 3: [PATCH Add User Account](https://developer.mastercard.com/documentation/bundle-enablement#patch-add-user-account) to add user account to the products
+> Case 3: [PATCH Add User Account](https://developer.mastercard.com/documentation/bundle-enablement#patch-add-user-account) to add user account to the products.

-  - The Bundle Profile API allows to add user account to the Product(s) for a specific user passed in the API Endpoint .
+  - The Bundle Profile API allows to add user account to the products enrolled for a specific user passed in the API Endpoint. .
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |
     | `/users/{userid}/patch` | POST | [BundleUserPatch](docs/BundleUserPatch.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

- > Case 4: [PATCH Add Product](https://developer.mastercard.com/documentation/bundle-enablement#patch-add-product) to add products for a user
+ > Case 4: [PATCH Add Product](https://developer.mastercard.com/documentation/bundle-enablement#patch-add-product) to add products for a user.

-  - The Bundle Profile API allows to add Product (s) for a specific user passed in the API Endpoint.
+  - The Bundle Profile API allows to add Products for a specific user passed in the API Endpoint.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |
     | `/users/{userid}/patch` | POST | [BundleUserPatch](docs/BundleUserPatch.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

-> Case 5: [PATCH Remove Account](https://developer.mastercard.com/documentation/bundle-enablement#patch-remove-account) to remove user’s account tagged on an enrolled product
+> Case 5: [PATCH Remove Account](https://developer.mastercard.com/documentation/bundle-enablement#patch-remove-account) to remove user’s account tagged on an enrolled product.

-  - The Bundle Profile API allows to remove the account tagged on a enrolled product for a specific user passed in the API Endpoint.
+  - The Bundle Profile API allows to remove the account tagged on an enrolled product for a specific user passed in the API Endpoint.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |
     | `/users/{userid}/patch` | POST | [BundleUserPatch](docs/BundleUserPatch.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

-> Case 6: [PATCH Replace Account](https://developer.mastercard.com/documentation/bundleenablement#patch-replace-account) to Replace User’s account number for all products tied             to the existing payment card account number
+> Case 6: [PATCH Replace Account](https://developer.mastercard.com/documentation/bundleenablement#patch-replace-account) to Replace User’s account number for all products tied             to the existing payment card account number.

-  - The Bundle Profile API allows to replace user PAN Account with the given new PAN Account on a enrolled product for a specific user passed in the API Endpoint.
+  - The Bundle Profile API allows to replace user PAN Account with the given new PAN Account on an enrolled product for a specific user passed in the API Endpoint.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |